lucgr/RepoScope/README.md

 3. **Workspace History**:
    - Previously created workspaces are listed in the Workspace History section.
-   - You can re-download the ZIP for a previously defined workspace configuration by clicking its entry (note: this re-creates and re-zips the workspace on the backend).
+   - You can re-generate the download command for a previously defined workspace configuration by clicking its entry.

 ## Backend Setup